srujithambati/illumio/README.md

 - **tag_counts.csv**: This file contains the counts of each tag applied to the flow log entries.
 - **port_protocol_counts.csv**: This file contains the counts of unique destination port and protocol combinations.

+# Tests Performed

+### **Test Cases Covered**:

+1. **Basic Flow Log Parsing**:
+- A flow log that follows the expected format and matches entries in the lookup table.

+2. **Invalid or Missing Fields in Flow Log**:
+- Flow log entries with fewer than 14 fields were correctly skipped without crashing.

+3. **Bad Lookup Table**:
+- Rows in the lookup table with missing or invalid fields were correctly skipped.

+4. **Case Insensitivity for Protocol Names**:
+- Protocol names were tested in both upper and lower case to ensure case-insensitive matching (`tcp` vs. `TCP`).

+5. **Duplicate Port/Protocol Entries**:
+- Tested the lookup table with duplicate entries for the same port/protocol combination to ensure that the last entry is applied.

+6. **Unmatched Entries**:
+- Flow log entries with ports or protocols not present in the lookup table were correctly tagged as `"Untagged"`.

+### **Test Results**:
+All test cases passed, and the program handled invalid input gracefully without crashing.